antonfirsov/docs/2023/09-Sep/asp-net-core-updates-in-dotnet-8-rc-1/asp-net-core-updates-in-dotnet-8-rc-1.md

 ## Identity

-### Removed `username` property
+### Removed `username` property from Identity API JSON payloads

-To simplify the mapped identity APIs and align more closely with the existing Identity UIs, the `username` property has been removed.
+To simplify `MapIdentityApi<TUser>()` and align more closely with the existing Identity UIs, the `username` property has been removed from request and response JSON payloads.
 Username and email are now the same and the field will be named `Email` moving forward (or `NewEmail` in the case of registering a user).

 <a id="spa"></a>